MaybeCarter/plex-wiki/README.md

 ![library_access.png](/images/library_access.png)

-Before we go to the Home page, let's make some settings adjustments:
+Before we go to the Home page, let's make some quick settings adjustments:
 > These changes will only apply to Plex Web.
-Please make the same adjustments on each platform you intend to use Plex.
+Please make the same adjustments on every platform on which you plan to use Plex.

 - Click  `General` under "Plex Web" on the left-hand sidebar.
-Feel free to enable "Play Theme Music", I think it's neat.
+Feel free to enable `Play Theme Music`, I think it's neat.
 - Next, click `Quality` in the side bar, here are my recommended settings:

     ![recommended_settings.png](/images/settings.png)